matrix8967/text-mainframe-computer-mirror/_posts/2020-07-23-This-Machine.md

 * A Fully Modular PSU.
 * Re-Enforced PCIE Slots so I don't have to improv fixes for [gpu-sagging.](../../../assets/images/RWB/gpusag.jpeg)

-I'll post about the software later, but here's a [snack.](../../../assets/images/RWB/shellbie.png) (cpu temp is wrong, promise.)
+I'll post about the software later, but here's a [snack.](../../../assets/images/RWB/shellbie.png)

 # Ship of Theseus.